-Management recommends that two metrics for the 2023 program: Three-year cumulative adjusted EBITDA (2023, 2024, and 2025) with a 50% weighting and Relative Total Shareholder Return over the three-year period with a 50% weighting.
-The specific objectives and payout ranges are as follows with the three-year cumulative Adjusted EBITDA objective as submitted and approved by the Board in the Long Range Plan.
+Management recommends two metrics for the 2024 program: Three-year cumulative adjusted EBITDA (2024, 2025, and 2026) with a 50% weighting and Relative Total Shareholder Return over the three-year period with a 50% weighting.
+The specific objectives and payout ranges are as follows with the three-year cumulative Adjusted EBITDA objective as submitted and approved by the Board in the Long Range Plan during the February 2024 meeting.

-Adjusted EBITDA for FY2023, 2024, and 2025 (50% Weight)
+Adjusted EBITDA for FY2024, 2025, and 2026 (50% Weight)